Lightning (connector): Transition to USB-C

 In October 2018, following the implementation of USB-C across the Mac lineup, Apple released a range of iPad Pro models that replaced Lightning with it; the 2020 iPad Air (4th generation), 2021 iPad Mini (6th generation), and 2022 iPad (10th generation) similarly replaced Lightning with USB-C. In October 2022, Apple released the Siri Remote for the 3rd generation Apple TV 4K with a USB-C connector, becoming Apple's first accessory to charge via USB-C.

 In January 2020, the European Commission proposed laws to standardize charger ports.
 On October 4, 2022, the European Parliament approved regulations that require all electronic devices to support USB-C, in order to meet pressure by EU consumers regarding financial costs and electronic waste.
 Commentators said that these regulations would impact Apple most heavily.
-Apple stated concerns that this will "harm consumers in Europe and around the world", but on October 25, 2022, Greg Joswiak, Vice President of Global Marketing for Apple, said that Apple will comply with the new EU regulations, indirectly confirming that iPhone models and other devices, if not portless, would ultimately replace Lightning with USB-C in the future.
+Apple stated concerns that this will "harm consumers in Europe and around the world", but on October 25, 2022, Greg Joswiak, vice president of global marketing for Apple, said that Apple will comply with the new EU regulations, indirectly confirming that iPhone models and other devices, if not portless, would ultimately replace Lightning with USB-C in the future.

-Released on September 22, 2023, the iPhone 15/15 Pro series were the first iPhone models to use USB-C. This meant all the latest iPad models since March 18, 2022, and iPhone models since September 22, 2023, have transitioned to USB-C. The 2nd generation AirPods Pro were updated to a USB-C charging case, and the MagSafe Duo Charger and MagSafe Battery Pack, which used the Lightning connector, were discontinued.
+Released on September 22, 2023, the iPhone 15 series were the first iPhone models to use USB-C. This meant all iPad models released from March 18, 2022 and iPhone models released from September 22, 2023 use USB-C. The 2nd generation AirPods Pro were updated to a USB-C charging case, and the MagSafe Duo Charger and MagSafe Battery Pack, which used the Lightning connector, were discontinued.

-Apple subsequently transitioned its AirPods (on 9th September 2024) and Magic Mouse, Magic Trackpad and Magic Keyboard (all on October 28, 2024) to USB-C. Apple's last peripheral or accessory requiring Lightning were the AirPods Max, which were finally revised to a USB-C connection in September 2024.
+Apple subsequently transitioned its AirPods (on 9 September 2024) and Magic Mouse, Magic Trackpad and Magic Keyboard (all on October 28, 2024) to USB-C. Apple's last accessory using Lightning were the AirPods Max, which were revised in September 2024 to use USB-C.

-On February 19, 2025, following the announcement of the iPhone 16e and the discontinuation of the iPhone 14, iPhone 14 Plus and iPhone SE (3rd generation), all the iPhone models have transitioned from the proprietary Lightning port to the universal USB-C port.
+On February 19, 2025, following the discontinuation of the iPhone 14, iPhone 14 Plus, and iPhone SE (3rd generation), all iPhone models sold use USB-C.